awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 If you need to replace a placement group or no longer need one, you can delete it\.
 You can delete a placement group using one of the following methods\.

-**Important**
+**Requirement**
 Before you can delete a placement group, it must contain no instances\.
 You can [terminate](terminating-instances.md#terminating-instances-console) all instances that you launched into the placement group, [move](#move-instance-to-placement-group) them to another placement group, or [remove](#remove-instance-from-placement-group) them from the placement group\.
-You can verify that an instance is in a placement group before you terminate or move it by selecting the instance in the **Instances** screen and checking the value of **Placement group** in the details pane\.

 ------
 #### [ New console ]